Yoo Hye-ri

-Yoo Hye-ri is a South Korean actress and model.
+Choi Soo-yeon, better known by the stage name Yoo Hye-ri, is a South Korean actress and model.
 She is known for her roles in dramas such as Golden Pouch, Sweet Home, Sweet Honey and You're Only Mine.

 Personal life

 She was married to actor Lee Geun-hee in 1994.
 She met him when they were performing together in theater.
 They divorced in 1998.
 She and her younger sister Choi Su-rin are both actresses.